 Don’t bother trying to catch up on sleep before you have a kid.
 It’s impossible.
 I spent most of the twins’ pregnancy getting in as much PlayStation as I could and binge watching Breaking Bad because I knew finding time to do that later would be impossible.
 I stand by those decisions because, let’s be honest, you can’t really bank sleep to use as a later date.
 But, I recommend that you do hold onto the memories of times when you could sleep in and wake up at the crack of noon with no one to answer to but yourself.
 Those memories will bring a smile to your face when you are trying to block out the smell of your child’s diaper blowout with a broken car AC during your first family road trip.

-Make it your full-time job
+Make stay-at-home dad your full-time job

 Even if the plan is to be a stay-at-home parent for a short time, embrace the role in the same way you would your old full-time job.
 Wear it as a badge of honor, not a mark of shame or some indication that you can’t get a “real” job.
 THIS IS A REAL JOB.
 I used to feel the need to let people know of my plans to go back to corporate America once all my kids were of kindergarten age, but it never it comes up anymore.
 Being there for your children is nothing to be ashamed of and more and more people I meet tell me they wish they could be home more like I am.
 If you are a SAHD like me, OWN IT!

-Know your strengths, weaknesses
+Know your parenting strengths, weaknesses

 In the same way I am not at all qualified to be an astrophysicist, not everyone is built to be a stay-at-home parent.
 Some people make it look easy, even though in reality it isn’t, and others visibly struggle every day.
 My wife often wonders how I do it — for three years, no less.
 I tell her it’s because I am awesome and she was very fortunate to have married me.
 Honestly, I could not do any of this without her support.
 She has never seen me as a lesser husband or provider because I am home with the kids and do a lot of things that have traditionally been associated with moms.
 (Also, I am a pretty amazing cook, so that helps.)
 Having the right partner can make a world of difference.